 Arrival: Verona / Cavalese

 The team will meet you at Verona Airport, after which you'll transfer together to our accommodation in the town of Cavalese.
 The journey will take approximately 1h 45 mins.
-On arrival the bikes will be build and/or fit bikes before spending what is left of the day relaxing and getting to know your fellow riders.
+On arrival, the bikes will be built and/or fit bikes before spending what is left of the day relaxing and getting to know your fellow riders.

 Cavalese to Alleghe - distance 65km

-Your first stage is a fantastic introduction to the region and it isn’t long before you find ourselves surrounded by the domineering 3,000m peaks.
+Your first stage is a fantastic introduction to the region and it isn’t long before you find yourself surrounded by the domineering 3,000m peaks.

-Its a comparatively easy start, which breaks you in gently for what lies ahead.
-After a short warm up along the valley road, leading to Moena, you get your first taste of climbing in the Dolomites as you head for Passo San Pellegrino (1,918m).
-The climb itself is also relatively gradual and leads you along a dense forested valley which eventually opens up into an expansive pasture.
+It's a comparatively easy start, which breaks you in gently for what lies ahead.
+After a short warm-up along the valley road, leading to Moena, you get your first taste of climbing in the Dolomites as you head for Passo San Pellegrino (1,918m).
+The climb itself is also relatively gradual and leads you along a densely forested valley which eventually opens up into an expansive pasture.
 After taking some time to rest at the summit you’ll head down the other side towards Falcade before taking the valley road to the idyllic lakeside village of Alleghe where you'll spend the night.